VOLT

 Handling Inbound Commands

 The VOLT server can send commands to the daemon (e.g., "run this plugin", "list container files").
-Register handlers to respond to these commands.
+Register handlers to respond.

 registerHandler(command, handler): this